harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/grype/grype-setup-in-airgapped.md

 <StoSettingFailOnSeverity />

 ### Settings

-You can add a `tool_args` setting to run the [twistcli images scan binary](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/tools/twistcli_scan_images#) with specific command-line arguments.
-For example, you can prevent the scan from publishing results to the Console like this:  `tool_args` : `--publish FALSE`.
+You can add a `tool_args` setting to run the [grype scanner](https://github.com/anchore/grype) with specific command-line arguments.
+For example, you can report vulnerabilities with known fixes only using `--only-fixed`: `tool_args` = `--only-fixed`.

 ### Additional Configuration